Which EU countries offer Startup Visa?

 -

-Eligibility: - Business plan approved by the Spanish Economic and Commercial Office.
+- Business plan approved by the Spanish Economic and Commercial Office.

 - Proof of financial means to support yourself and your business.